BenBenCHAK/HKUST_SmartCarSimulator/README.md

 make
 .\simulation.exe
 ```

+> Hint: If you cannot "make", then just manually compile the C++ code.
+Refer to the makefile.

 <!-- ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change. -->